KMTechies/OpenCV_Basics_MEXE4101_Chavez_Dimaano/README.md

 ## Additional Materials

-  -The code is provided in this repository: Face_Detection_Chavez_Dimaano.ipynb -The recorded demonstration of the model is in this link: https://drive.google.com/file/d/1qikTxu705-dBjlFanf15D29DM0_uA4UY/view?usp=sharing
+  *The code is provided in this repository: Face_Detection_Chavez_Dimaano.ipynb *The recorded demonstration of the model is in this link: https://drive.google.com/file/d/1qikTxu705-dBjlFanf15D29DM0_uA4UY/view?usp=sharing
-  -The following images are the result of this project:
+  *The following images are the result of this project: